M-Moussa-De/Image-processing-application-with-express/README.md

 dotenv: to call the process/env
 nodemon: to run the server and watch any changes
 jasmine: to test code
-ESLint, Prettier: to format code according to our rule
+ESLint, Prettier: to format code according to desired rules

 ## How to successfully run it